minmingzhao/CarND-Extended-Kalman-Filter-Project-master/README.md

 Project Requirement: [0.11, 0.11, 0.52, 0.52]

 ## Lesson learnt
-* When converting cartesian coordinates to polar coordinates, we should use atan2(y,x) instead of atan(y/x) as the later could only do first and fourth quadrant (`pi/2 ~ pi/2) while atan2 returns -pi ~ pi, covering all four quadrants.
+* When converting cartesian coordinates to polar coordinates, we should use atan2(y,x) instead of atan(y/x) as the later could only do first and fourth quadrant (π/2 ~ π/2) while atan2 returns （-π ~ π）, covering all four quadrants.
-* When calculating phi in y = z - h(x) for radar measurements, the resulting angle phi in the y vector should be adjusted so that it is between -pi and pi.
+* When calculating phi in ｀y = z - h(x)｀ for radar measurements, the resulting angle phi in the y vector should be adjusted so that it is between -pi and pi.
 The Kalman filter is expecting small angle values between the range -pi and pi.
 So when working in radians, we should add 2π or subtract 2π until the angle is within the desired range.

 ## How to run the code
 1. Clone this repo.